 In addition, the CST II Advisory Board agreed that up to \$200,000 per RSC could be used to match with industry, First Nations and/or civic communities to provide training for people that want to enter the harvesting side of the forest industry.
-To date twenty-six training initiatives worth \$796,608 have been approved.
-Of those, approvals worth \$171,458 were abandoned, resulting in net approvals of \$625,150.
-All of the net approvals have now been disbursed.
+To date twenty-seven training initiatives worth \$838,758 have been approved.
+Of those, approvals worth \$171,458 were abandoned, resulting in net approvals of \$667,300.
+All but about half of one of the net approvals have now been disbursed.
 The Trustee continues to have discussions with several other contractors, First Nations and licensees that plan to develop training programs specific to the needs of their operations, and the employees they have or intend to hire.